Vauxhall Viva

 The Vauxhall Viva is a small family car that was produced by Vauxhall in a succession of three versions between 1963 and 1979.
 These were designated the HA, HB and HC series.

-The Viva was introduced a year after Vauxhall's fellow General Motors company Opel launched the Opel Kadett A. Both cars were a result of the same General Motors project and share the same floorpan and engine constructions, but with one main difference being the use of metric measurements for the Opel and imperial ones for the Vauxhall.
-They are also visually similar, however few components are interchangeable.
+The Viva was introduced a year after Vauxhall's fellow General Motors company Opel launched the Opel Kadett A. Both cars were a result of the same General Motors project sharing the same floorpan and engine construction.
+A major difference was the use of metric measurements for the Opel and Imperial units for the Vauxhall.
+The cars are visually similar, however few components are interchangeable.
 A van version was also produced, as the Bedford HA.
 In the UK the Viva's principal competitors at the time of its launch included the well-established Ford Anglia and Morris Minor.

-The third generation HC series was the last solely Vauxhall designed passenger car when it ceased production in 1979 (although not the last Vauxhall designed vehicle to go out of production overall – that distinction belongs to the Bedford CF van), as General Motors Europe unified the Opel and Vauxhall brands around a single range of Opel-developed models.
+The third generation HC series was the last solely Vauxhall designed passenger car when ceasing production in 1979.
+Although it was not the last Vauxhall designed vehicle to go out of production overall – that distinction belongs to the Bedford CF van.
+After the Viva range, General Motors Europe unified the Opel and Vauxhall brands around a single range of Opel-developed models.

-Vauxhall revived the Viva nameplate from 2015–2019 on a rebadged variant of the fourth generation Opel Karl/Chevrolet Spark.
+Vauxhall revived the Viva nameplate from 2015 to 2019 on a rebadged variant of the fourth generation Opel Karl/Chevrolet Spark.